ErikThorsell/erikthorsell.github.io/_posts/2025-06-30-tailscale.md

 ## Tailscale as a regular VPN

-The tailnet solved the problem:
+Tailscale solved the problem:

-> How should I be able to communicate with a device which is not really accessible from the Internet?
+> How should I be able to communicate with a device which is not really accessible over the public Internet?

 but I still ran my OpenVPN Server in parallel for a long time (years), simply because I wasn't sure whether Tailscale would be able to satisfy my other VPN-needs.